 |Any covered deck or deck that is more than 30" above grade.|

-A State of Colorado Demolition Permit is required for:
+A State of Colorado Demolition Permit is required for any structural demolition.

 Proof of an approved State of Colorado permit is required prior to the issuance of a building permit.
 The City of Durango will issue a demolition permit, in addition to the state permit, when a full structure (garage, single family home, etc.) is being demolished.
 If the structure is located on E 3rd Avenue or is a historically landmarked property, a review must be completed by the Historic Preservation Board.

 |All electrical work as determined and permitted by the State of Colorado Electrical Board including by not limited to: temporary construction service, the wiring of a structure, fire alarm installation, photovoltaic installation, and water well installation.|

 |A fence/wall permit must be obtained prior to construction or substantial modification of any fence/wall.
 Fences do not require a building permit.|

 |New gas lines or the repair of gas lines require a gas line permit and an inspection completed by the Building Division verifying that the line holds pressure.
 The applicant then provides the gas provider with proof of inspection.|